helenebm98/EAM-AX7-TEST1703/01_Overview.md

 ### Objects and Work Orders

 The central parts of Enterprise Asset Management are objects and work orders.
 An object is a machine or machine part that requires continuous maintenance and service.
 Objects can be created in a hierarchical structure, and they can be related to functional locations.
-Service jobs can be planned at all levels in the object structure.
+Maintenance and service jobs can be planned at all levels in the object structure.

 Various data such as product information and object specification, and required maintenance sequences are set up on each object.
 The figure below provides an overview of object data and the object affiliation to job types.
 Red text are examples to show inheritance and dependencies.